Introducing a new tool to help marketers review and improve the best options for promoting content

 Step 3.
 Select and prioritize new methods of content promotion

 Finally, you can discuss which options could be worth trialing in future tests, based on your discussion.
 There will likely be several new options, so it’s a case of reviewing and setting up a schedule of what to trial and test.
 An additional use of this visual will be to consider new content partners who can be compared in a similar way.

 If you haven't already, download our free digital marketing plan template to structure your marketing plan around your customers' lifecycles using data and analytics.

 Since we devised the content marketing matrix a couple of years ago, I have used it many times as part of breakout activities within in-company workshops to help discussions of how content marketing can be improved.
 It tends to work really well since everyone just ‘gets it’ and can swiftly move on to thinking about new ideas for content assets.

 At the same time, I felt it needed a follow-on activity to help businesses do a similar type of gap analysis of how they’re promoting their content, or as many content marketing gurus call it, ‘content marketing distribution’.
 Content marketing distribution is aimed at getting the most from your investment in content assets by using different forms of paid, earned and owned media to enable you to reach your target audiences (see our Paid vs Owned vs Earned definition).

-The Content Distribution Matrix was inspired by a well established method of reviewing different digital media based on plotting the effectiveness of a media channel against the resource or media investment required.
-For example, Marketing Sherpa used a similar visual plotting the effectiveness of social media for content sharing (see excerpt for example chart).
+The Content Distribution Matrix was inspired by a well-established method of reviewing different digital media based on plotting the effectiveness of a media channel against the resource or media investment required.

 You will see from our example, that there are many paid media social media advertising options now available, so this matrix can be used a reminder of what to test and if it’s not effective, then you can move on to test new techniques as they become available.